DFE-Digital/dfe-wizard/README.md

 ### `have_root_step`

-Asserts that the wizard’s `steps_processor.root_step` equals the expected step, optionally after writing state to the state store.[1]
+Asserts that the wizard’s `steps_processor.root_step` equals the expected step, optionally after writing state to the state store.

 ```ruby
 # Simple root